 I carried a pack towel for the occasional showers and ended up wrapping it around the pillows in the teahouses to reduce the gross factor.

-The Backpack – Go to an outdoors store and try on different packs to see what works for you.
+The Backpack – Go to an outdoor store and try on different packs to see what works for you.
 A pack with a capacity of fifty litres should be plenty big enough.
 Some of the best, lightweight backpacks are only available online from smaller cottage companies.

-** Bonus tip ** – We left a lot of gear that we didn’t need on the hike in our hostel in Kathmandu for free.
+** Bonus Tip ** – We left a lot of gear that we didn’t need on the hike in our hostel in Kathmandu for free.
 This enabled us to hike with only the essentials!

 Bags and such for organizing your gear – You need to waterproof your gear and I like to have my gear organized so I know where everything is.
-What I used – My go to waterproofing method is to line my bag with a heavy duty trash compactor bag and put everything inside it, it’s never let me down.
+What I used – My go-to waterproofing method is to line my bag with a heavy-duty trash compactor bag and put everything inside it, it’s never let me down.
 I carried a packing cube from Tom Bihn and a smaller one from Eagle Creek to organise everything.

 I’m going to quickly list everything else I recommend for the hike and make notes on anything I think relevant.